openplans/openblock-old/docs/packages/ebpub.rst

       an optional URL to another Web site

     pub_date
-      the date this NewsItem was added to the site
+      the date and time this NewsItem was added to the OpenBlock site

     item_date
-      the date of the object (e.g. the date it was published on the original source site, or the date the news occurred)
+      the date (without time) of the object (e.g. the date the news occurred, or failing that, the date it was published on the original source site)

     location
       the location of the object (a GeoDjango GeometryField, usually a